United

 sanction the use of force to implement them.

-passing a resolution.
-For example,
+resolution.
+For example, Chapter VII

-multi-national fighting force, if so requested by the Security Council.[18]
+force, if so requested by the Security Council.[18]
 Member states, obviously, must know whether a

 resolution requires them to contribute such armed forces.
 Furthermore, the purpose of a resolution